Brad Jones (soccer)

-Bradley Scott Jones (born 19 March 1982) is an Australian former professional footballer who played as a goalkeeper.
-He was a member of the Middlesbrough team for over a decade often playing on loan at a succession of lower league clubs: Stockport County, Rotherham United, Blackpool and Sheffield Wednesday.
+Bradley Scott Jones (born 19 March 1982) is an Australian former professional soccer player who played as a goalkeeper.

+He was a member of the Middlesbrough team for over a decade often playing on loan at a succession of lower league English clubs: Stockport County, Rotherham United, Blackpool and Sheffield Wednesday.
 He also had a brief loan spell in Ireland with Shelbourne.
-In August 2010, he made a £2.3 million move to Liverpool where he spent four seasons, mostly in a back-up role.
+In 2010, he made a £2.3 million move to Liverpool where he spent four seasons, mostly in a back-up role.
 Jones then had two short stints, his final in England at Bradford City and then in the Netherlands at NEC, before joining Feyenoord on a one-year deal in August 2016.
-On 22 May 2017, he signed for another two years at Feyenoord following their title win in the Dutch Eredivisie.
+In May 2017, he signed for another two years at Feyenoord following their title win in the Dutch Eredivisie.
+He then joined Saudi club Al-Nassr in 2018, going on to play for the latter across three seasons before departing in the summer of 2021 and returning to his hometown and joining Perth Glory, and later retired in 2023.

 Club career

 Early career

 Jones was born in Mount Nasura, a suburb of Perth, Western Australia, to English parents.
 A childhood Liverpool fan, he attended John Curtin Senior High School, graduating in 1998.
 Jones signed for Bayswater City SC in Western Australia.